Calibrating Generative Models to Distributional Constraints: Calibrating Generative Models with CGM-relax and CGM-reward

 \subsection{Gradient Estimation}

-We next describe our approach to computing unbiased estimates for the gradients of $\mathcal{L}^{\text{relax}}(\theta)$ and $\mathcal{L}^{\text{reward}}(\theta)$.
-This enables optimization of the relax and reward losses via stochastic optimization.
-We leverage the score function gradient estimator \citep{williams1992simple, ranganath2014black} and a similar importance sampling-based gradient estimator for the relax loss.
+We next describe our approach to computing unbiased estimates for the gradients of $\mathcal{L}^{\mathrm{relax}}(\theta)$ and $\mathcal{L}^{\mathrm{reward}}(\theta)$.
+This enables optimization of the relax and reward losses by stochastic optimization.
+We leverage the score function gradient estimator \citep{williams1992simple, ranganath2014black} for the reward loss and a similar importance sampling-based gradient estimator for the relax loss.